-The state of banking supervision is still rudimentary.
-Certainly one does not see any attempt to explicitly organize the approach to assessing the soundness of a financial firm and its management around risks and risk management, which in turn would stress the importance of clear understanding of financial risks and optimal assignment of the responsibility for managing the risks, namely liquidity, credit, interest rate, market, foreign exchange, operational, sovereign, legal, and fraud risks.
+The current state of banking supervision is rudimentary.
+One certainly does not see any attempt to explicitly organize the approach to assessing the soundness and management of a financial firm in light of risks and risk management.
+This would emphasize the importance of a clear understanding of financial risks and optimal assignment of the responsibility for managing different types of risk (namely, liquidity, credit, interest rate, market, foreign exchange, operational, sovereign, legal, and fraud risk).
 All in all, the regulatory strategy is in need of a focused, coherent, modern approach.

-The payment system is very rudimentary, with no interoperable ATM system, no widespread credit card use in domestic payment transactions, no significant use of checks or internet banking, and of course no electronic large value payment system.
-There is also no credit rating agency.1 Although there is no generally available empirical evidence on the matter, it is also very doubtful that the commercial banks have the data and the sophistication to have developed internal processes that go beyond so-called traditional approaches in credit risk management, in general, and for most of them so-called 'expert systems' among these traditional systems.2 Furthermore, the normal financial markets (short-term credit, medium and long-term credit, foreign exchange, etc.) are very rudimentary and not well functioning.
+The payment system is very rudimentary, with no interoperable ATM system, no widespread credit card use in domestic payment transactions, no significant use of cheques or internet banking, and, of course, no electronic large-value payment system.
+There is also no credit rating agency.
+Although there is no generally available empirical evidence on the matter, it is also very doubtful that the commercial banks have the data or the sophistication to have developed internal processes going beyond so-called traditional approaches to credit risk management.
+Furthermore, the normal financial markets (short-term credit, mediumand long-term credit, foreign exchange, etc.) are very rudimentary and do not function well.